HomeLatest NewsIndustrySoftbank backed chip tech company Arm drags Qualcomm Inc to court over Nuvia take over

 Qualcomm bought Nuvia – a firm founded by former Apple chip architects – to reboot its efforts to make custom computing cores that would be different from standard Arm designs used by rivals such as Taiwan chip designer MediaTek Inc.

-Qualcomm said at the time it planned to use the new technology for its smartphone, laptop and automotive processors.
+Qualcomm said at the time it planned to use the new technology for its smartphone, laptop and processors.
 The deal marked a big push by Qualcomm to reestablish a leading position in chip performance after several years of high-profile patent licensing litigation with rival Apple and regulatory authorities.

 While Qualcomm and Apple have resolved disputes over Qualcomm’s patent royalties, Nuvia executives and Apple have been at loggerheads.
 In 2019, Apple sued Nuvia’s Chief Executive Gerard Williams III, alleging Williams recruited Apple employees to Nuvia while he was still employed at Apple.
 Apple did not sue Nuvia itself, nor did it allege any intellectual property theft.